 What Drugs Are Used to Treat Alzheimer's Disease?

-Cholinesterase inhibitors (Aricept, Cognex, Exelon, Razadyne).
+Cholinesterase inhibitors (Aricept, Exelon, Razadyne).
 Cholinesterase inhibitors curb the breakdown of acetylcholine, a chemical in the brain important for memory and learning.
 These types of medications help increase the levels of acetylcholine in the brain.
 These drugs may slow the progression of symptoms for about half of people taking them for a limited time, on average 6 to 12 months.

 Namenda.
 Namenda is approved to treat moderate-to-severe Alzheimer's disease.
 Namenda works by a different mechanism than other Alzheimer's treatments; it is thought to play a protective role in the brain by regulating the activity of a different brain chemical called glutamate.
 Glutamate also plays a role in learning and memory.
 Brain cells in people with Alzheimer’s disease release too much glutamate.
 Namenda helps regulate glutamate activity.
 Namenda is the only drug for Alzheimer’s that works this way.
 It may improve mental function and performance of daily activities for some people.
-Namenda may have increased benefit when used with Aricept, Exelon, Razadyne, or Cognex.
+Namenda may have more benefit when used with Aricept, Exelon, or Razadyne.
 Side effects of Namenda include tiredness, dizziness, confusion, constipation, and headache.